 - One practical reason for pushed cards is so people have cool flashy cards to be attracted to.
 New sets won’t sell if there is nothing interesting in them.

-- Giving players pushed cards that act as signposts allows players to navigate a large confusing card pool.
-A good example of this is Torch and Oni Ronin leading aggro players to Fire.
+- Pushed cards acts as signposts, allowing players to navigate a large confusing card pool.
+A good example of this are cards like Torch and Oni Ronin leading aggro players to Fire.

-- Pushed cards allow games to feel different as well.
+- Having pushed cards allow games to feel different.
 If all cards were roughly the same power level it would mean games would tend to feel the same.
-You would have fewer moments involving beating your opponent’s A+ card with your B- cards.
+You would have fewer moments where you need to find a way to beat your opponent’s A+ card with your B- cards.

 - Designers want to push players towards fun and interesting play patterns.
-If designers push people towards playing cards that are fun the game will be fun, as opposed to play patterns that are uninteractive or degenerate for other reasons.
+If designers push people towards playing cards that are fun the game will be fun, as opposed to play patterns that are uninteractive, degenerate or repetitive.

 - Pushed answer cards mean no one strategy can get out of hand.